Physicists at the world's largest atom smasher have detected a mysterious, primordial particle from the dawn of time.

 "This is just the start of the story," lead author Yen-Jie Lee, a member of CERN's CMS collaboration and an experimental particle physicist at the Massachusetts Institute of Technology, said in a statement.
 "We've shown we can find a signal.
 In the next few years, we want to use the quark-gluon plasma to probe the X particle's internal structure, which could change our view of what kind of material the universe should produce."

-Scientists trace the origins of X particles to just a few millionths of a second after the Big Bang, back when the universe was a superheated trillion-degree plasma soup teeming with quarks and gluons — elementary particles that soon cooled and combined into the more stable protons and neutrons we know today.
+Scientists trace the origins of X particles to one hundred billionth of a second after the Big Bang, back when the universe was a superheated trillion-degree plasma soup teeming with quarks and gluons — elementary particles that soon cooled and combined into the more stable protons and neutrons we know today.

 Just before this rapid cooling, a tiny fraction of the gluons and the quarks collided, sticking together to form very short-lived X particles.
 The researchers don't know how elementary particles configure themselves to form the X particle's structure.
 But if the scientists can figure that out, they will have a much better understanding of the types of particles that were abundant during the universe's earliest moments.